 If you prefer a more even topping, do it like her mother, Kay.
 Cut cold butter into sugar-Bisquick mixture with a fork or rub it together with your fingers then sprinkle evenly over the dough.

 Note to my friends who think I never use a mix: Sometimes there is not enough daylight or energy for baking from scratch no matter how much you want to.
 Thank goodness for baking mixes in those times.
-Besides, it’s the way this family tradition has always been made
+Besides, it’s the way we’ve always made this family tradition

 If you make this and enjoy the recipe, it would help me and others if you would return to this post and leave a rating (on the recipe card itself underneath the picture).
 Although always appreciated, no comment is required.
 Thanks so much!
 Paula